rjlozano58/CS351FullStackProject/README.md

 # Idea Finalization

-Track1- (1)license builder, (2)online checker if your media has been used to trained, (3)similar to nightshade but simpler
+* Possibilities: Track1- (1)license builder, (2)online checker if your media has been used to trained, (3)similar to nightshade but simpler

-If track 1, mongo db and a little pg db or sqlite(easier).

-Q1) Mongo for non structured data like digital media (images,videos, documents), and then a relational database like sqlite or postgres to store user data (CRUD app features) with online forum.
-Sqlite3 offers very easy integration with simple library like sqlite3 in python.
-Q2) database is essential to project.
-It stores all user data and allows for updating of the website.
-Design the database with a MVP/ simple schema and then increase complexity if needed.
+**Answer**

+* We will build a website/forum for artists and creatives to host/share their art to others.
+When uploading their art, we will 'poison' it so that if any unauthorized user tries to scrape/ pull it without permission to say, train their model... it will not work out well for them.

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**